leoht/yavm/README.md

 # yavm

-A very simplistic ruby interpreter, for the sake of fun and learning of writing interpreters.
+A very simplistic interpreter, for the sake of fun and learning.
 (Work in progress)

 ###Usage